YubicoLabs/yed-spoke-example/docs/sections/14-call-flow-from-workflow.md

 ---
-layout: page
+layout: docs
-title: Call the flow from a workflow
+title: Call the Flow From a Workflow
 permalink: /learn/call-flow-from-workflow
 ---

-## Call the flow from a workflow
+## Call the Flow From a Workflow
 ---

 ### Create the workflow